jon12156/ShockBot/README.txt

 For each channel you provided an ID for in botsettings.json, make sure your bot has read and send message permission in that channel.

 Recently (around 10/30/2020), Discord started requiring the following be turned on for the bot to respond to role/presence changes:
-This the code design *should* be changed to no longer need such information, but for now, I'm just turning them on: https://discord.com/developers/applications
+The code *should* be redsigned to no longer need such information, but for now, I'm just turning them on: https://discord.com/developers/applications
 Your bot application > Settings > Bot > Privileged Gateway Intents Toggle on "PRESENCE INTENT" AND "SERVER MEMBERS INTENT"